ex4722/ctf-writeups/battelle/holy_grail/README.md

 0x804b2bc:      "execve"
 ```

-At this point I thought it was done but it kept segfaulting for some reason.
+At this point, I thought it was done but it kept segfaulting for some reason.
 ```gdb
 $eax   : 0x0804b95c  →   or BYTE PTR [edi], dh
 $ebx   : 0x0